Rari-Capital/vaults/README.md

 dapp debug
 ```

-Run a test using the HEVM interactive debugger.
+Run a test using the interactive debugger.

 ### Replaying